ANCPLabOldenburg/megqc_documentation/new/run.md

 <img src="../static/mini/log.png" alt="settings-gui" width="350px" align="center">

 Once the process is finished, you will find a new folder within the derivatives folder called `MEG_qc`.
-This folder will contain several **.tsv** and **.json** files for each metric, run and task.
+This folder will contain one folder per subject containing several machine-readable files (**.tsv** and **.json**) for each metric, run and task.
 If you're following this tutorial, the path to the MEGqc derivatives would look something like:

    /path/to/your/dataset/ds003483/derivatives/Meg_QC/calculation/sub-009/

+Congratulations!
+You did it!

 ```{admonition} GUI visual theme
 :class: tip